 Globally, immunization prevents 2-3 million deaths each year.
-The World Health Organization (WHO) estimates that the remaining under-5 deaths - approximately 1.5 million deaths annually - could be prevented with existing vaccines.
+The World Health Organization estimates that approximately an additional 1.5 million deaths annually could be prevented with existing vaccines.
 Success in reducing vaccine-preventable mortality has been dramatic, but it cannot be taken for granted.

-The Maternal and Child Survival Program (MCSP) works to operationalize USAID's longstanding commitment to strengthen routine immunization (RI).
-By increasing capacity to achieve and sustain high and equitable immunization coverage levels with all appropriate vaccines, we are reaching the unreached and reducing child mortality.

-Our approach:

-- Provides the foundation for timely vaccination; - Supports and sustains new vaccine introduction; - Contributes to the achievement of disease control initiatives; and - Advances other health interventions.

-MCSP is a global leader in the arena of immunization, helping to shape policies and strategies in close partnership with ministries of health, the WHO, UNICEF, Gavi, and in-country partners.
-Our participation in selected global working groups and committees amplifies the Program's learning while infusing the strategic and operational plans of key partners with pragmatic, operational considerations based on field realities.

-KEY FACTS

-- Immunization currently averts up to 3 million deaths every year (WHO) - I.5 million children under five die each year due to diseases that can be prevented by vaccination (WHO) - An estimated 19.5 million infants worldwide are still missing out on basic vaccines and routine immunization services (WHO)
+USAID's flagship Maternal and Child Survival Program (MCSP) works to operationalize USAID's longstanding commitment to strengthen routine immunization (RI).
+By increasing capacity to achieve and sustain high and equitable immunization coverage levels with all appropriate vaccines, MCSP is reaching the unreached and reducing child mortality.
+MCSP's approach provides the foundation for timely vaccination; supports and sustains new vaccine introduction; contributes to the achievement of disease control initiatives; and advances other health interventions.
+MCSP is a global leader in the arena of immunization, helping to shape policies and strategies in close partnership with WHO, UNICEF, GAVI, and ministries of health.
+MCSP's participation in selected global working groups and committees amplifies the Program's learning while infusing the strategic and operational plans of key partners with KEY FACTS - Immunization currently averts up to 3 million deaths every year (WHO) - I.5 million children under five die each year due to diseases that can be prevented by vaccination (WHO) - An estimated 21.8 million infants worldwide are still missing out on basic vaccines and routine immunization services (WHO) pragmatic, operational considerations.

-We work to strengthen country-level capability to manage the delivery of immunization services and promote their acceptance and utilization by tailoring immunization strengthening approaches to each country's context.
-By strengthening key neglected program components of the RI system - such as the supply chain and community partnerships - and improving the generation, quality and local use of data, we are helping to ensure timely childhood vaccination.

-Our team applies a variety of strategies to improve immunization management in-country through in-service training, supportive supervision, on-the job training and mentoring, and pre-service education.
-MCSP also partners with WHO to develop, review and adapt capacity-building materials and guidelines to be used at the country level.
+MCSP aims to ensure that resources are used effectively to strengthen country-level capability to manage the delivery of immunization services and promote their acceptance and utilization.
+By strengthening key neglected program components of the RI system-such as the supply chain and community partnerships- MCSP is helping to ensure timely childhood vaccination and improving the quality and local use of data.
+MCSP applies a variety of strategies to build the capacity of immunization service providers and managers.
+These include in-service training, supportive supervision, on-the job training, and pre-service education.
+MCSP also partners with